-The BMCC Counseling Center is currently providing ALL services to BMCC students online via Zoom video chat, phone and e-mail.
-Students can contact their counselor directly to discuss scheduling or email email@example.com.
+The BMCC Counseling Center is currently providing ALL services to BMCC students online via Zoom video chat and phone.

 Hours: Monday–Thursday, 9 a.m.-7 p.m. and Friday, 9 a.m.-4:30 p.m.

 If you are having a mental health emergency, do not wait to hear back from a counselor.
 Instead, you can:

 - Call the National Suicide Prevention Hotline at 1-800-273-TALK (8255) or